Meet Our Team

 Hayley joined the Thames Valley Midwives team in 2009.
 She grew up near Liverpool in England and began her midwifery degree in 2004.
 While working as a midwife in the U.K, she worked with women from many different cultural milieus and gained extensive experience in both low and high risk pregnancy and birth.
 Her work extended to a small community based clinic where she worked with South Asian and African women living in poverty and homelessness.

 Over the years, Hayley has become very experienced in lactation education with an avid interest in holistic pregnancy, labour and postpartum care.
-In the winter of 2017, Hayley & her husband welcomed their beautiful son into the world, supported by her colleagues from beginning to end.
+In December 2017, Hayley & her husband welcomed their beautiful son into the world, supported by her colleagues from beginning to end.
+In February 2020, their family became complete with the arrival of their gorgeous daughter delivered by two wonderful midwives.

 She is passionate about promoting a healthy pregnancy & she thoroughly looks forward to meeting you and your family!